ndlib/dam-ecosystem-mapping/README.md

 ### Directonal Arrows

-Bi-directional - Both elements know of each other Uni-directional - The pointing element knows about the target of the arrow, the targeted element does not know about the pointing element
+* Bi-directional - Both elements know that each other exist
+* Uni-directional - The pointing element knows of the existence of the target of the arrow, the targeted element does not know that the pointing element

 ### Concering Applications

 This documentation does not look to articulate what "goes in" an application.
 Instead to define the technology (in particular storage) and interactions between systems.

+The goal of the documentation is not to identify data flow but instead where data (either metadata or digital objects) may exist